Skip to main content

 Does the P50 match your gut?
 If the simulation says P50 is 22 weeks but your experienced PM says “feels like 14,” either the estimates are padded or the PM is ignoring dependencies.
 Investigate the gap before presenting results.

 Is the P90/P50 ratio reasonable?
-For a well-estimated project, P90 is typically 1.3–1.6× the P50.
-Ratios above 2.0 suggest one or more tasks have extremely wide ranges — tighten the estimates or split the tasks.
-Ratios below 1.1 suggest the team is not acknowledging real uncertainty.
+For a well-estimated project, P90 is typically 1.3 to 1.6 times the P50.
+Ratios above 2.0 suggest one or more tasks have extremely wide ranges.
+Tighten the estimates or split the tasks.
+Ratios below 1.1 suggest the team isn’t acknowledging real uncertainty.

 Do the dependency chains make sense?
 A simulation that allows tasks to start before their predecessors finish will produce optimistic results.
 Verify the dependency graph before interpreting outputs.
-Similarly, check that parallel tasks are genuinely parallel — if the same person does both, they are effectively sequential.
+Check that parallel tasks are genuinely parallel: if the same person does both, they’re effectively sequential and the simulation overstates how much time the parallelism saves.

 Three-point estimation and critical-path aggregation use these formulas: